1st ballot test of governor’s pandemic powers starts in PA

 “This is the first opportunity we actually have something tangible, where more than just a handful of sampled people will be able to have an input,” said Jonathon Hauenschild, an attorney at the American Legislative Exchange Council, an association of conservative lawmakers and businesses.

-For Republican lawmakers in Pennsylvania, asking voters to change the Constitution is the only way they have of reeling in the authority of Democratic Gov. Tom Wolf.
+For Republican lawmakers in Pennsylvania, asking voters to change the constitution is the only way they have of reeling in the authority of Democratic Gov. Tom Wolf.
 He has veto power, and Republicans don’t have a large enough majority to override his actions.

 Democratic lawmakers have largely stuck with Wolf, and courts rejected attempts to end the governor’s disaster declaration or lift his orders.